oshaughn/research-projects-RIT/README.md

 The entire pipeline is created using `util_RIFT_pseudo_pipe.py` with a template ini file for MBHB analysis in `RIFT/LISA/template_ini`

+## Structure of this code:
+Ingredients to setup a run.
+1) Data: You can use either model waveforms or numerical relativity waveforms as injections.
+The injections are stored as h5 files.
+You can use `RIFT/LISA/injections/generate_injections.py` to generate injections.
+2) PSDs: The noise curves for each of the three A, E, T channels.
+The should be in .xml.gz format. `bin/convert_psd_ascii2xml` can be used to convert a PSD in .txt format to .xml.gz format.
+This will output figures too for sanity checks.
+3) ini file: This file contains the options for your run, including priors, template fmin, modes, number of iterations etc.
+4) initial grid: The initial grid over mass, spin, and sky location parameters. `bin/util_ManualOverlapGrid.py` can be used to generate this grid, the output will be a .xml.gz file.
+You could also use `RIFT/LISA/initial_grid/fisher_errors.py` to generate the initial grid using information from Fisher errors.

+These ingredients are then passed to `bin/util_RIFT_pseudo_pipe.py` and it will create a run directory, including submit files.
+Then all you need to do is submit your run, and after a few hours you can plot your results using `bin/plot_posterior_corner.py` .

 ## Future plans
 1) Cleaning up the code.
 2) Thorough documentation.